Alvs87/cats-trying-to-code/README.md

 # cats-trying-to-code
-Exploring the coding universe
-\nHoping to enter the Data Science field
+Exploring the coding universe to enter the Data Science field